Thaeimos/gcp-miniature-goggles/README.md

 ## Installation

 First, create a project in GCP so we can start creating the infrastructure in it.
-After that's done, we need to create the service account and the bucket where we are gonna store the Terraform state for the infrastructure:
+After that's done, we need to create the service account and the bucket where we are gonna store the Terraform state for the infrastructure.
+In order to achieve that, here is a snipet in bash that does so:

 ```bash
 # Set project